azusenaarroyo/kickstarter-analysis/README.md

 The most successful theater campaigns launched in the month of May.
 The least successful theater campaigns launched in the month of December.

 - What can you conclude about the Outcomes based on Goals?
-Most of the play campaigns had a goal range of $1,000 to $4,999 and 73% of those campaigns met their goal.
-The only other goal range with a higher rate of success at 76% was that with the goal of less than $1,000.
-Therefore, the most successful campaigns had goals between $0-$4,999.
+The highest number of successful campaigns had a goal of $1,000 to $4,999.

 - What are some limitations of this dataset?
+Data set may not be representative of total campaigns in the world
 - What are some other possible tables and/or graphs that we could create?
+We could create a graph representing data of theater crowdfunding campaigns in the US and goals to get a more respresentative sample.
+In addition, adding a new criteria for country in our outcomes and goals worksheet to narrow in on campaigns goals in the US.